gjadi-mej/Test-rst-rendering/tests/ui/ui3/java-testsuite-runner-ui3/README.rst

 -  Link the BSP project with the MicroEJ Application (``microejapp.o``), the MicroEJ Platform runtime (``microejruntime.a``) and the MicroEJ Platform header files (``*.h``).

--  The tests don't use assertions and prints only some reports.

 -  See below for an output example

 ::